 - Because your hands press into your back in this pose it encourages proper alignment of your spine and helps strengthen your back.

-- Stretches the lattisimus dorsi (“lats”) on the side with the raised elbow.
+- Stretches the latissimus dorsi (“lats”) on the side with the raised elbow, strengthens them on opposite side.

 Precautions & Contraindications